-Second component of the RR system (Figure1) is the ocean general numerical model (OGCM) first implemented by Tonani et al. 2008 based on OPA8.1 code (Madec, 2008), then developed and upgraded to OPA9.2 code (NEMO) by Oddo et al. 2009.
-First model implementation was used to produce MedReanV2 (Adani et al 2011) while second model implementation is now running for MedReanV4 reanalysis production (see Table 1).
+The second component of the RR system (Figure1) is the ocean general numerical model (OGCM) first implemented by Tonani et al. 2008 based on OPA8.1 code (Madec, 2008), then developed and upgraded to OPA9.2 code (NEMO) by Oddo et al. 2009.
+A first model implementation was used to produce MedReanV2 (Adani et al 2011) while a second model implementation is now running for MedReanV4 reanalysis production (see Table 1).

-The OGCM domain covers the entire Mediterranean Sea extending also into the Atlantic with a 1/16th of a degree horizontal resolution, 72 unevenly spaced vertical z-levels.
+The OGCM domain covers the entire Mediterranean Sea extending also into the Atlantic with a 1/16 of a degree horizontal resolution, 72 unevenly spaced vertical z-levels.
 The OGCM uses vertical z coordinates with vertical partial cells to better fit the bottom depth shape (Oddo et al. 2009).
 Figure 3, extracted from Madec (2008), shows how varies the bottom shape representation with standard vertical coordinates (a) and with vertical partial cells (b).

-Figura 3.
-Il fondo del mare rappresentato in (a) da coordinate z standard, (b) da coordinate con partial cell sul fondo.
-Figura estratta da Madec 2008 - fig 3.5 -pag 44.
+Figure 3.
+The sea bottom as represented by (a) standard z coordinates, (b) coordinates with partial cells on the bottom.
+Extracted from Madec 2008 - fig 3.5 -page 44.